Azure/azure-sdk-for-python/azure-storage-blob/README.md

 BlobClient.create_snapshot(
     metadata=None, if_modified_since=None, if_unmodified_since=None, if_match=None, if_none_match=None, lease=None, timeout=None)

-# Returns a pollable object to wait on the operation, check operation status and abort
+# Returns a CopyStatusPoller object to wait on the operation, check operation status and abort
 BlobClient.copy_blob_from_source(
     copy_source,
     metadata=None,